-- (3) Cultural Programming Fee (CP) A fee that supports cultural programming within six areas: African-American, Asian-American, Latina/o, LGBT, Native American and women's programming.
-This fee shall be reviewed by the Student Body via student referendum no less than once every four years. - (4) Krannert Center Fee

-A fee to support productions at the Krannert Center for the Performing Arts (KCPA).
+- (3) Cultural Programming Fee (CP) - A fee that supports cultural programming within six areas: African-American, Asian-American, Latina/o, LGBT, Native American and women's programming.
+This fee shall be reviewed by the Student Body via student referendum no less than once every four years. - (4) Krannert Center Fee - A fee to support productions at the Krannert Center for the Performing Arts (KCPA).
+This fee shall be reviewed by the Student Body via student referendum no less than once every four years. - (5) Legacy of Service and Learning Scholarship (LSLS) Fee - A fee creating a new and permanent source of need/merit-based scholarships which include a community service component.
+This fee shall be reviewed by the Student Body via student referendum no less than once every four years. - (6) Student Organization Resource Fee (SORF) - A fee to help fund programs and/or services of Registered Student Organizations.
+This fee shall be reviewed by the Student Body via student referendum no less than once every four years. - (7) Students for Equal Access to Learning (SEAL) Fund - A fee which supplements existing financial aid for students with financial need.
+This fee shall be reviewed by the Student Body via student referendum no less than once every four years. - (8) Study Abroad and Travel Scholarship Fee - A fee to provide scholarships to undergraduate students for study abroad and the graduate and professional students for travel scholarships.
+This fee shall be reviewed by the Student Body via student referendum no less than once every four years. - (9) Sustainable Campus Environment Fee (SCEF) A fee to help establish a sustainable campus environment by financing initiatives such as green buildings, engagement of the University community, recycling, energy efficiency, and environmentally responsible purchasing.
 This fee shall be reviewed by the Student Body via student referendum no less than once every four years.

-(5) Legacy of Service and Learning Scholarship (LSLS) Fee

-A fee creating a new and permanent source of need/merit-based scholarships which include a community service component.
-This fee shall be reviewed by the Student Body via student referendum no less than once every four years.

-- (6) Student Organization Resource Fee (SORF) A fee to help fund programs and/or services of Registered Student Organizations.
-This fee shall be reviewed by the Student Body via student referendum no less than once every four years. - (7) Students for Equal Access to Learning (SEAL) Fund
+- (10) Media Fee - A fee to support Illini Media Company which operates The Daily Illini, Illio, WPGU, and other campus-based media.
+This fee shall be reviewed by the Student Body via student referendum no less than once every four years. - (11) Bicycle Programs and Infrastructure Fee A fee used to fund better bike infrastructure, expanding bike parking, creating safety courses and materials for bike encouragement and education, and creating a bike rental program.

-A fee which supplements existing financial aid for students with financial need.
-This fee shall be reviewed by the Student Body via student referendum no less than once every four years.

-(8) Study Abroad and Travel Scholarship Fee

-A fee to provide scholarships to undergraduate students for study abroad and the graduate and professional students for travel scholarships.
-This fee shall be reviewed by the Student Body via student referendum no less than once every four years.

-(9) Sustainable Campus Environment Fee (SCEF)

-A fee to help establish a sustainable campus environment by financing initiatives such as green buildings, engagement of the University community, recycling, energy efficiency, and environmentally responsible purchasing.
-This fee shall be reviewed by the Student Body via student referendum no less than once every four years.

-(10) Media Fee

-A fee to support Illini Media Company which operates The Daily Illini, Illio, WPGU, and other campus-based media.
 This fee shall be reviewed by the Student Body via student referendum no less than once every four years.